 The Company has entered into various license agreements with respect to accessing patented technology.
 In order to maintain these agreements, the Company is obligated to pay certain costs based on timing or certain milestones within the agreements, the timing of which is uncertain.
 These costs include ongoing license fees, patent prosecution and maintenance costs, royalty and other milestone payments.
-As at March 31, 2021, the Company is obligated to pay the following:
+As at March 31, 2022, the Company is obligated to pay the following:

-- Patent licensing costs due within 12 months totaling \$165 thousand. - Patent licensing costs, including the above, due within the next five years totaling \$1.6 million. - Given the current development plans and expected timelines of the Company it is assumed that project milestones of US\$0.3 million will be due in the next five years. - Project milestone payments, assuming continued success in the development programs, of uncertain timing totaling US\$2.0 million and an additional US\$2.0 million in sales milestones. - A liquidity payment of \$0.3 million is due to the National Institute of Health ("NIH"), which represents the remaining payments resulting from the Company's liquidity event in March 2017.
+- Given the current development plans and expected timelines of the Company it is assumed that project milestones of US\$0.3 million will be due in the next five years. - Project milestone payments, assuming continued success in the development programs, of uncertain timing totaling US\$2.0 million and an additional US\$2.0 million in sales milestones.

-Contractual obligations Less than 1 year 1-3 years 3-5 years Total
+Contractual obligations Less that 1 year 1-3 years 3-5 years Total

 \$ \$ \$ \$

-Patent licensing costs 165 826 584 1,575
+Patent licensing costs 188 1,137 287 1,612

-Lease payments 35 - - 35

-Liquidity event payment 328 - - 328

-As at March 31, 2021, the Company had obligations to make future payments, representing significant research and development and manufacturing contracts and other commitments that are known and committed in the amount of approximately \$9.3 million, of which \$2 million has been paid or accrued as at March 31, 2021.
+As at March 31, 2022, the Company had obligations to make future payments, representing significant research and development and manufacturing contracts and other commitments that are known and committed in the amount of approximately \$10.7 million, of which \$8.4 million has been paid or accrued as at March 31, 2022.
 Most of these agreements are cancellable by the Company with notice.
-These commitments include agreements for manufacturing and preclinical studies.
+These commitments include agreements for clinical CRO's, manufacturing and preclinical studies.